KiandaBPM/docs/content/docs/platform/controls/layout/dialog.md

 #### How to set the heading for the Dialog

-The title of the **Dialog field** will display as the heading at the top of the pop-up Dialog message.
+The **title of the Dialog field** will display as the heading at the top of the pop-up Dialog message.
 By default, the title of the new Dialog field is '**Dialog 1**'.

-To change this to the heading you want:
+To change the title of a Dialog field:

 1. Select the new Dialog field (by either clicking on the drag handle ![Drag handle button](/images/draghandlewhite-frame.png) or clicking in the area of the Dialog field) so that the **Edit field** button ![Edit form button](/images/penicon.png) is visible.
-2. You can then view and edit the **Title** in the **Field properties** panel to the right.
+2. Edit the **Title** in the **Field properties** panel to the right.

 For example, we could decide to give our pop-up Dialog message a heading of  'Reminder'.
 To learn more about editing the Field properties associated with Modal dialog fields, go to [How to edit Modal dialog field properties](/docs/platform/controls/layout/dialog#how-to-edit-modal-dialog-field-properties).